 In May 2015, the Company announced that the Company's board of directors authorized the Company to repurchase up to \$20.0 million of the Company's outstanding common stock over a period of one year (the "Stock Buyback Program").
 In February 2016, the Company's board of directors increased the size of the existing \$20.0 million Stock Buyback Program to \$30.0 million and extended the Stock Buyback Program through March 31, 2017.
-Purchases made pursuant to the Stock Buyback Program were and will be made in either the open market or in privately negotiated transactions, from time to time and as permitted by federal securities laws and other legal requirements.
-Repurchases may be suspended or discontinued at any time.
-In connection with this Stock Buyback Program, in March 2016, the Company entered into a Rule 10b5-1 plan to repurchase shares of the Company's common stock in accordance with certain parameters set forth in the Stock Buyback Program.
+The Stock Buyback Program was not extended after March 31, 2017.
+Purchases made pursuant to the Stock Buyback Program could have been made in either the open market or in privately negotiated transactions, from time to time and as permitted by federal securities laws and other legal requirements.
+In connection with this Stock Buyback Program, in March 2016, the Company entered into a Rule 10b5-1 plan to repurchase shares of the Company's common stock in accordance with certain parameters set forth in the Stock

+Buyback Program.
+During the year ended December 31, 2017, no shares of the Company's common stock were repurchased.
 During the year ended December 31, 2016, the Company repurchased a total of 129,916 shares of the Company's common stock in the open market for an aggregate purchase price of approximately \$1.4 million, including expenses paid.
 The shares were repurchased at an average price of \$11.06 per share, including expenses paid.